A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Introduction

 \section{Introduction}

 An open (non-compact and complete) manifold $M$ is said to have finite topological type, if it is homeomorphic to the interior of a compact manifold with boundary.
-Recall that according to Cheeger-Gromoll's soul theorem, an open manifold with non-negative sectional curvature always has finite topological type, which is false if one relaxes the assumption on sectional curvature to Ricci curvature for the case of dimension $\ge 4$ by Sha-Yang's example (\cite{SY}).
+According to Cheeger-Gromoll's soul theorem, an open manifold with non-negative sectional curvature always has finite topological type.
+However, this is not true if one relaxes the assumption on sectional curvature to Ricci curvature for the case of dimensions $\ge4$, as shown by Sha-Yang's example (\cite{SY}).

-Hence, it is natural to find interesting additional assumptions to guarantee that a finite topological type theorem holds for open manifolds with non-negative Ricci curvature.
-In this direction, the first result is due to Abresch and Gromoll, \begin{theorem}[\cite{AG}] Let $M$ be an open $n$-Riemannian manifold with non-negative Ricci curvature.
-Suppose that \begin{itemize} \item [(1)] $M$ has diameter growth of order $o(r^{\frac 1n})$, where $o(r^k)$ is a function satisfying $\frac{o(r^\frac 1n)}{r^\frac 1n}\to0$ as $r\to\infty$,
+Therefore, it is natural to explore compelling additional assumptions that ensure the validity of a finite topological type theorem for open manifolds with non-negative Ricci curvature.
+In this direction, the first result is due to Abresch and Gromoll,